SALT LAKE CITY — A former Utah Jazz player who had a warrant out of Michigan was arrested Friday in Salt Lake County.

 In December 2005, Whaley and Jazz point guard Deron Williams, both in their rookie seasons, got into an altercation with a group of Denver Nuggets fans who were harassing them outside a Park City club.
 Both Whaley and Williams gave police false names at that time.
 Both were cited for providing false information to police.

 Whaley, who sustained a 6-inch cut on his hand at the bar that night, was suspended one game by the Jazz for lying about how he received the injury.
-He was traded in 2006.
+He was traded in 2006.14 comments on this story

 In September 2008, Whaley was convicted in Michigan of running a drug house.
 He absconded from his probation, and a National Crime Information Center warrant was issued for his arrest.